WenJinfeng/PHOENIX/README.md

 # PHOENIX: Misconfiguration Detection for AWS Serverless Computing

+This work has been accepted for publication in Transactions on Cloud Computing 2025!

 We provide the used dataset, code of our tool PHOENIX, and evaluation data.

 !!!We provide new experiments and results in the directory **NewAddExperimentData**.